Community and Connection

 We are most likely to fund projects that benefit:

-- those who are or have experience severe mental ill health problems
+- those who are experiencing or have experienced severe mental ill health problems

 - those who face an additional social or economic disadvantage